Last updated on February 16, 2026

 There are a number of different promotional codes you can enter in the Store to get free items.
 These range from free cosmetics to bundles or free boosters.
 You can find them in a number of places such as in FNM promo packs, prerelease packs, and also free with most Secret Lairs.

-There are two ways to redeem codes on your Arena account.
-First, the Store has an entry form in the top corner of each screen.
+There are two ways to redeem MTGA codes on your MTG Arena account.
+First, there is an entry form in the top right corner of each Store screen.
 Entering your code here will automatically add the new items to your account.

 You can also head to the Wizards account webpage and enter your codes in your web browser.

-What Should You Do if You Have Problems?
+What Should You Do if You Have Problems with the Arena Store?

+Complete your purchases and go about your Arena battling.
 We all need to know the MTGA Store if we play Arena.
-Hopefully this guide has helped you get to grips with what’s available in the Store for you.
+Hopefully, this guide helped you learn with whatโs available in the Store and how you can spend your currency.
 Is there anything you think is missing?
-What would you like to see WotC add to Arena’s Store in the future?
+What would you like to see WotC add to Arenaโs Store in the future?

 Our content is made possible by you, the readers.
-If you enjoyed our talk today or learned something, then please consider checking out Arena Tutor – it's going to make your MTGA experience 1000x better.
-Or maybe give us a follow on Twitter to keep up with our latest stuff.
-See you next time!
+If this helped you or learned something, then please consider checking out Arena Tutor โ it makes your MTGA experience 1,000x better.
+Or give us a follow on Twitter to keep up with our latest stuff.
+Thank you, come again!

 Follow Draftsim for awesome articles and set updates: